Mammography & Breast Imaging in Ventura, CA

 Ventura County Obstetric & Gynecologic Medical Group uses digital mammography.
 Also known as a full-field digital mammography, digital mammography allows the radiologist to alter the orientation, magnification, brightness and contrast to produce images of the breast that can be seen on a computer screen.
 Computer-aided detection, or CAD, uses a digitized mammographic image to search for abnormal areas of density, mass, or calcification that may indicate the presence of cancer.
 The CAD system highlights these areas on the images, alerting the need for further analysis.

-Learn more about the procedure and call Ventura County Obstetric & Gynecologic Medical Group at (805) 643-8695 to schedule your appointment today.
+Learn about the different types of mammography and call Ventura County Obstetric & Gynecologic Medical Group at (805) 643-8695 to schedule your appointment today.

 - Compared to conventional mammography which takes 10-15 minutes, digital mammography images are taken in less than a minute.